cockpit-project/cockpit-project.github.io/external/source/HACKING.md

 <img for release note>
 ```

 You can see this in action in [this cockpit-machines
 PR](https://github.com/cockpit-project/cockpit-machines/pull/2268) where we
 have an h2-header together with text which in turn was taken by the
 automation and shown inside [the blog
 post]({{ site.baseurl }}/blog/cockpit-347.html) for the release
 that included it.

-## Debug logging of Cockpit processes
+## Debug logging

 All messages from the various cockpit processes go to the journal and can be
 seen with commands like:

     sudo journalctl -f

-Much of Cockpit has verbose internal debug logging that can be enabled when
+Cockpit's web server has verbose internal debug logging that can be enabled when
 trying to track down a problem.
 To turn it on add a file to your system like
 this:

-    sudo mkdir -p /etc/systemd/system/cockpit.service.d
+    sudo mkdir -p /etc/systemd/system/cockpit-wsinstance-http.service.d
-    sudo sh -c 'printf "[Service]\nEnvironment=G_MESSAGES_DEBUG=cockpit-ws,cockpit-bridge\nUser=root\nGroup=\n" > /etc/systemd/system/cockpit.service.d/debug.conf'
+    sudo sh -c 'printf "[Service]\nEnvironment=G_MESSAGES_DEBUG=all\n" > /etc/systemd/system/cockpit-wsinstance-http.service.d/debug.conf'
     sudo systemctl daemon-reload
-    sudo systemctl restart cockpit
+    sudo systemctl stop cockpit

-In the above command you'll notice the string "cockpit-ws".
-This is a log
-domain.
-There are various log domains you can enable:

- * cockpit-bridge: Cockpit bridge detailed debug messages
+Instead of `all`, you can also specify a log domain:

  * cockpit-protocol: Very verbose low level traffic logging
  * cockpit-ws: Cockpit Web Service detailed debug messages
  * WebSocket: Verbose low level WebSocket logging

 To revert the above logging changes:

-    sudo rm /etc/systemd/system/cockpit.service.d/debug.conf
+    sudo rm /etc/systemd/system/cockpit-wsinstance-http.service.d/debug.conf
     sudo systemctl daemon-reload
-    sudo systemctl restart cockpit
+    sudo systemctl stop cockpit

+To debug HTTPS connections, replace `http` with `https@` in the above commands.

+The bridge runs in the user session, not in a systemd service.
+See "Running the
+bridge" section for how to enable debug logging.

 ## Debug logging in Javascript console